Can Crisis Text Counseling Really Help Someone?

 The benefits of crisis text counseling

-One of the biggest challenges people may face in getting help is reluctance or inability to open up in a face-to-face setting.
+One of the biggest challenges people may face in getting help for their mental health is reluctance or inability to open up in a face-to-face setting.
 Crisis text lines give people the option to discuss their mental health without the pressure of in-person meetings.
 For some people, such as those with physical or mental limitations that make it difficult to leave the house, reaching a live trained crisis counselor via text is actually more effective.

 Another benefit of using a crisis text line is putting your words down in written form rather than speaking them aloud.
 Writing is more comfortable for some people, and writing makes you slow down and think about what you want to say.
 It requires more thought and can often help people consider their feelings more fully as they decide how best to express them to their crisis counselor.
 This is especially true for young people, who are typically more likely to text someone than call them.
 Because it is a form of communication that they are more comfortable with, text counseling can be more appealing and easier.